aflaxman/dp_2020_census/methods.md

 2. We calculated a measure of empirical privacy loss (EPL), inspired by the definition of differential privacy.
-To measure EPL, we approximated the probability distribution of the residuals
-   $\hat{p}(x)$ using Gaussian kernel density estimation with a bandwidth of 0.1, and compare the log-ratio inspired by the definition of $\epsilon$-DP algorithms:
+To measure EPL, we approximated the probability distribution of the residuals (DP count minus precise count at a selected level of the geographic hierarchy), which we denote $\hat{p}(x)$, using Gaussian kernel density estimation with a bandwidth of 0.1, and compare the log-ratio inspired by the definition of $\epsilon$-DP algorithms:

    $$\text{EPL}(x) = \log\left(\hat{p}(x) / \hat{p}(x+1)\right).$$